jleskovar/btc-rpc-client/README.md

 ## Notes

 Should be compatible with bitcoind and btcd JSON-RPC interfaces, for methods implemented in btcd.
- * SSL mode is insecure, as it does not validate certificate paths.
-Not recommended for production usage.
+ * The default SSL mode is insecure, as it does not validate certificate paths.
+It is highly recommended a validating SSL context is created with appropriate truststores configured, by passing in the `sslContext` parameter to `createClient`

 #### Donation
 Thanks! [bitcoin:17bxks7R353xniuuTkbsEXwwqFn96vr2X7](bitcoin:17bxks7R353xniuuTkbsEXwwqFn96vr2X7?label=beer%20fund)